Aali0/attackontech/README.md

 * [Email: ](#email)

 ## Description
-A programming vlog with topics such as: Coding, Tech, Gamin, Anime, and More
+A programming blog with topics such as: Coding, Tech, Gaming, Anime, and More

 ## Installation
 npm install